mrjamesriley/dotfiles/README.markdown

 # Dotfiles

 Only using for Vim at the moment.
-Add your dotfiles and folders to here, then run ruby.install to create symlinks files from their corresponding home locations.
+Create ~/dotfiles add your dotfiles and folders to here.
+Then run install.rb to create symlinks files from their corresponding home locations.

 ## Installion